VISITING THE MARKET?

 WANT TO BECOME A VENDOR?

 All vendors must attend a one-time New Vendor Orientation to sell at the market.
 The purpose of this orientation is to educate potential vendors about guidelines and the rules for operating at the market.
 If applicant vendors are tardy to a scheduled meeting, MCAD will require the vendor to reschedule.
-Orientation is held on the 1st Tuesday of the month, at 300 N. Campbell, 2nd Floor of City Hall from 6-8 p.m.
+Orientation is held on the 1st Thursday of the month, at the El Paso Museum of History, 510 N. Santa Fe, at 6 p.m.
+The session will start promptly at 6; please plan accordingly.

 Please contact the Artist Market Coordinator for more information regarding orientation.
 All vendors are required to bring the appropriate documentation required for the types of goods they wish to sell at the market to this orientation.